PpGamerer/Interactive-websites/stardew-invite/README.md

 - Three main interactive buttons:
   - Play: redirects to Discord chat
   - Not Play: shows cat GIF with tooltip message following the mouse
-  - Mini-Game Helper: pick-a-petal mini-game that guides users to reveal the surprise message
+  - Mini-Game Helper: pick-a-petal mini-game that guides users to reveal the surprise result
 - Animated falling chicken and other playful animations
 - Surprise message revealed based on user interaction
 - Visually engaging frontend